thunderrabbit/barefoot_rob/content/services/services.md

 <br>USD $3000
 <br>JPY 300,000

-[Book a clarity call](https://calendly.com/robnugen/clarity) to see if we'd be a good fit for each other.
+[Book a Discovery Call](https://calendly.com/robnugen/discovery) to see if we'd be a good fit for each other.